-During the first quarter of 1999, our Board of Directors authorized an additional \$600.0 million of our common stock to be repurchased under a common share repurchase program, increasing the total authorized amount that can be repurchased under the program to \$1.6 billion.
+Our Board of Directors authorized a common share repurchase program pursuant to which the aggregate authorized amount that can be repurchased under the program has been incrementally increased to \$1.8 billion.
 We have executed this program through open-market purchases or privately negotiated transactions.
-As of May 3, 1999, we repurchased a total of \$1.6 billion (83.9 million shares) of our common stock under the program and, including the 7.1 million shares acquired as part of the sale of Hebdo Mag, we have reduced our shares outstanding by more than 10.5% since inception of the program.
-As of March 31, 1999, we had repurchased 72.5 million shares costing \$1.4 billion under the program.
+As of September 30, 1999, we repurchased approximately \$1.8 billion (93.6 million shares) of our common stock under the program.
 Subject to bank credit facility covenants, certain rating agency constraints and authorization from our Board of Directors, we anticipate expanding the program, although we can give no assurance with respect to the timing, likelihood or amount of future repurchases under the program.